BBVA/apicheck/docs/docs/quick_start.md

 <a id="running-tools"></a>
 # Running tools

-Once you're in an active environment you can run the tools you need (finally!).
+Once you're in the environment you want to use you can run the tools you need (finally!).

-Remember that for this *Quickstart* document we have installed the *sensitive-json* tool, that it is available as the command: ***sensitive-json***:
+Remember that for this *Quickstart* document we have only installed the *sensitive-json* tool, that it is available as the command: ***sensitive-json***:

 ```console